Sporting Goods Stores

 Industry size & Structure

-• Catalog and Internet-based Retailers - This category consists of numerous retailers that sell a broad array of new and used sporting goods or accessories via catalogs or the Internet.
+- Catalog and Online Retailers - This category consists of numerous retailers that sell a broad array of new and used sporting goods or accessories via catalogs or the Internet.
 These retailers typically compete by offering some combination of low prices and shopping convenience.
 They can offer low prices, due to their lower overhead expenses and often sales tax avoidance, as well as the convenience of shipping direct to the consumer.
-The Internet has been a rapidly growing sales channel, particularly among younger computer savvy consumers, and an increasing source of competition within the sporting goods retail industry.
+The Internet has been a rapidly growing sales channel, particularly among younger consumers, and an increasing source of competition within the sporting goods retail industry.

 Industry Forecast